Learn more about heroin addiction and recovery here!

-After a heroin user has become medically stable, they will likely undergo inpatient monitoring.
+After a heroin user has become medically stable, they will likely undergo inpatient monitoring in our heroin rehab in LA.
 This monitoring typically includes observing vital signs like blood pressure, heart rate, and respiratory rate.
 If the patient is suffering from respiratory depression as a result of the overdose episode, breathing treatment or apparatus may be employed to help restore respiratory function.
 In some cases, medical tests may be run on the individual to check for additional complications.

 Once a person becomes medically stable after overdose, detox and recovery are the next steps to take.
 It is extremely important for person who has overdosed on heroin to get help for the underlying substance abuse problem.
 Seeking treatment will help to avoid future overdoses and put a person on the road to sobriety.

 When a person uses heroin repeatedly over a period of time, they are referred to as chronic users.
 Individuals who abuse the drug are likely to experience harmful brain changes that can result in a host of life-long problems.
 Areas of the brain that are damaged by heroin include the prefrontal cortex and the medial temporal lobe, which are associated with decision-making and long-term memory.
 Over time, heroin use contributes to lifelong changes in behavior.